acidburn0zzz/yabs/projects.md

 - {before, after}-script: Commads to be run either before the project's Makefile is written or after
 ```

-Libraries used in the project do not have to be prepended with `-l` but they do
-have to be valid library files.
-This is also extends to include and library
-directories where these would normally be prepended with `-L` and `-I` in a
-`Makefile`.

 ## Multiple Documents
-Multiple documents in a yaml file can define multiple Makefiles, and inherintly,
+Multiple documents in a yaml file can define multiple Makefiles, and inherently,
-multiple operating systems for example:
+multiple operating systems, for example:
 ```
 ---
 os: linux